 These striped Candy Cane Chocolate Cups are so pretty and they are easier to make than you’d imagine.
 You can fill them with Peppermint Mousse, ice cream, pudding, candy, or nuts and serve for dessert or give as Christmas gifts.

-If you do, you can either use melted and tempered pure white chocolate or melted confectionery coating (Candy Melts).
-See my Chocolate Making Tips page for detailed information about both.
-Either will work well.
-The pure white chocolate will taste wonderful, but just be aware that most are cream colored so you won’t get a vibrant white stripe in your bowls.
+The pure white chocolate will taste wonderful, but just be aware that white chocolate is cream-colored so you won’t get a vibrant white stripe in your bowls.
 To achieve a pure white, you’ll need to use Bright White Candy Melts.

-To fill your cups you can use White Chocolate Peppermint Mousse like I did.
-You can find the recipe I used on my Peppermint Bark Dessert post.
-Otherwise you can fill them with Peppermint Stick Ice Cream for a festive look or some Christmas candies or even nuts.
+To fill your cups you can use White Chocolate Peppermint Mousse as I did or you can fill them with Peppermint Stick Ice Cream for a festive look or some Christmas candies or even nuts.

 - 16 ounces melted and tempered pure white chocolate or melted Candy Melts